haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-compareFarBytes 0x03 0x01
+compareFarBytes 0x05 0x01
 ```
 Notes:
 ```
-  # compares the two values at the two RAM addresses
+  # sets the condition variable based on the value at the RAM address A as compared to the value at RAM address B
 ```
 </details>